jacobsnider/always-giphy-in-gifadelphia/README.md

 An array is created from parsed JSON, that data is passed to a randomizer function which picks a random gif from the array then displays it on the site.

-###### *Create and use a function that accepts two or more values (parameters), calculates or determines a new value based on those inputs, and returns a new value

-A new random gif is fetched from the array with an on-click event by utilizing the parameters gifUrl and gifTitle from the randomGif function.

 ## NOTES
 Pull the project locally and preview the index.html in a browser.
 Click to display a new random gif.